China property giant Country Garden warns of up to $7.6bn loss

 Exports have also fallen sharply, while youth unemployment is at a record high.

+Shares in Country Garden Holdings were down by more than 5% in Hong Kong trade on Friday afternoon.

-Country Garden Group "is expected to record a net loss ranging from approximately RMB45 billion [$6.24bn; £4.9bn] to RMB55 billion for the six months ended 30 June 2023," the company said in an announcement to the Hong Kong Stock Exchange.
+Country Garden "is expected to record a net loss ranging from approximately RMB45 billion [$6.24bn; £4.9bn] to RMB55 billion for the six months ended 30 June 2023," the company said in an announcement to the Hong Kong Stock Exchange.

 The expected loss compares to a $265m profit for the same time last year.